Prime isogenous discriminant ideal twins: Introduction

 We note that quadratic twists of the isogenous discriminant twins in Theorem~\ref{Deines2018} result in discriminant twins that are not semistable.
 Consequently, we obtain infinite families of isogenous discriminant twins but only finitely many different $j$-invariants.

 In this article, we generalize the results in \cite{Deines2018}.
 Namely, we remove the restriction that the elliptic curves have semistable reduction by considering all $p$-isogenous discriminant ideal twins over number fields, where $p \in \{2, 3, 5, 7, 13\}$.
-We also extend the notion of discriminant twins to number fields via a local criteria (see Definition~\ref{def:disctwins}).
+We also extend the notion of discriminant twins to number fields via local criteria (see Definition~\ref{def:disctwins}).

 Recall that the classical modular curve $X_0(p)$ has genus $0$ at a prime $p$ if and only if $p \in \{2, 3, 5, 7, 13\}$ \cite{MazurRatIsogPrimeDeg}.
 In particular, we have that for these primes, the Fricke parameterizations give the $j$-invariants of $p$-isogenous elliptic curves \cite[Chapter~2.8]{MR3838339}, \cite[Table~3]{MR3084348}.
 Utilizing the Fricke parameterizations, Cremona, Watkins, and Tsukazaki \cite{CremWat,Tsukazaki} gave the kernel polynomial of an elliptic curve that admits a $p$-isogeny.
-In \cite{Bariso}, Barrios extended these works by giving parameterized isogenous families of elliptic curves $\mathcal{C}_{p,1}(t,d)$ and $\mathcal{C}_{p,2}(t,d)$ (see Theorem~\ref{parafamilies}) that have the property that if $E_1$ and $E_2$ are $p$-isogenous elliptic curves such that their $j$-invariants are not both identically $0$ or $1728$, then there are $t_0, d_0 \in K$ such that $E_i \cong \mathcal{C}_{p,i}(t_0,d_0)$.
-The parameter $d_0$ is a twisting parameter.
+In \cite{Bariso}, Barrios extended these works for those $n\ge2$ such that $X_0(n)$ has genus $0$ by introducing $56$ parameterized families of elliptic curves $\mathcal{C}_{n,i}(t,d)$ defined over $\mathbb{Q}(t,d)$ with the property that for a fixed $n$, the collection $\{ \mathcal{C}_{n,i}(t,d)\}_i$ consists of non-isomorphic isogenous elliptic curves over $\mathbb{Q}(t,d)$.
+We note that the notation is chosen so that $\mathcal{C}_{n,i}(t,d)$ is the quadratic twist of $\mathcal{C}_{n,i}(t,1)$ by $d$.
+In the case when $n=p$ is prime, we have that $i \in \{1,2\}$ and $\Ci:y^2=x^3+d^2 A_{p,i}(t)x+d^3 B_{p,i}(t)$ with $A_{p,i}, B_{p,i}$ are given in Table~\ref{ta:curves} (see Theorem~\ref{parafamilies}).
+The parameterized elliptic curves $\Ci$ have the property that if $E_1$ and $E_2$ are $p$-isogenous elliptic curves such that their $j$-invariants are not both identically $0$ or $1728$, then there are $t_0, d_0 \in K$ such that $E_i \cong \mathcal{C}_{p,i}(t_0,d_0)$ \cite[Theorem~1]{Bariso}.
 With this notation, we state our main result below, which is Theorem~\ref{ThmClassification}.

 \begin{theorem} Let $K$ be a number field with ring of integers $\OK$ and let $p\in\left\{ 3,5,7,13\right\}$.
 Let $\mathcal{C}_{p,1}(t_{0},d_{0})$ and $\mathcal{C}_{p,2}(t_{0},d_{0})$ be the parameterized elliptic curves over $K$ from Theorem~\ref{parafamilies}.
 Suppose further that their $j$-invariants are not equal.
 Then $\mathcal{C}_{p,1}(t_{0},d_{0})$ and $\mathcal{C}_{p,2}(t_{0},d_{0})$ are discriminant ideal twins if and only if for each prime $\fp$ of $K$,